 - The EPAO will provide independent assessment of the apprentice's knowledge, skills and behaviour through the computer marked online test and assessment of the project and professional discussion.
-All EPAOs must be on the Register of Apprentice Assessment Organisations. - Appoint independent assessors who are members of relevant professional bodies. - Provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - Have robust quality assurance systems and procedures that support fair, reliable and consistent assessment across the organisation and over time. - Operate induction training and standardisation events for independent assessors when they begin working for the EPAO on this standard and before they deliver an updated assessment method for the first time.
+All EPAOs must be on the Register of Apprentice Assessment Organisations. - Appoint independent assessors who are members of relevant professional bodies. - Provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading. - Have robust quality assurance systems and procedures that support fair, reliable and consistent assessment across the organisation and over time. - Operate induction training and standardisation events for independent assessors when they begin working for the EPAO on this standard and before they deliver an updated assessment method for the first time. - Comply with the standardisation and moderation requirements as defined with the Roles and Responsibilities table.